RESEARCH STARTER

 Demographics

-Despite its historic popularity with new immigrants to Australia, Melbourne’s population is roughly 59 per cent Australian born, according to the 2021 Census.
-The next most represented country of origin, at 4.9 per cent, is India, followed by China and England.
+Despite its historic popularity with new immigrants to Australia, 58.8 per cent of Melbourne’s population was born in Australia, according to the 2021 Census.
+The next most represented country of origin, at 4.9 per cent, was India, followed by China and England.
 Languages other than English spoken most often in Melbourne are, in order, Mandarin, Vietnamese, Greek, Punjabi, and Arabic.
 Melbourne has the largest Greek-speaking population in a single city outside Greece.

 The city’s public transport system has been consistently rated one of the best in the world by many different entities.
 Travelers can take buses, trains and the world-famous trams to get around the city.
-The tram system covers 250 kilometres and has 1,763 stops.
-One tram loops around the city centre and is free of charge.
+The tram system covers 250 kilometres (160 miles) with twenty-four routes and 1,770 stops.
+The Free Tram Zone loops around the city centre and is free of charge.
 Despite this, however, Melbourne, with its sprawling suburbs, is dominated by automobile traffic.
+However, the government began plans for a rapid transit suburban connection, the Suburban Rail Loop (SRL), in the late 2010s and began construction in 2023 with a $3.6 billion contract.

 Landmarks